jayrambhia/jayrambhia.github.com/blog/_posts/2012-01-25-fetch-movie-details-from-imdb-using-python-with-proxy.markdown

 ### [IMDB-py Gist](https://gist.github.com/1678382)

-<UPDATE>**I have added a new and a bit better python script to fetch movie details from IMDB has been updated on my gits. visit imdb gist or go to the bottom of the post.** <UPDATE>

 Lately I have started working on Social Data Mining and probably Machine Learning (will start shortly).
 So, for social data mining I am taking data from Twitter.
 To know how **BeautifulSoup** works, I was told to make something up which would parse html/xml (well, That's what BeautifulSoup does!).
 An app was in my mind which would take the name of the movie and search it on the IMDB and provide all the details about it.
 I always thought that the sites like IMDB would be having some kind of script (javascript/php)! and as I don't know either of them, I gave up the idea.
-But then one day, [Abhinav Gupta](https://twitter.com/TheMarwariJew) told me about the IMDB website, and when I looked the source code up, I was shocked!
+But then one day, [Abhinav Gupta](https://twitter.com/MeGupsta) told me about the IMDB website, and when I looked the source code up, I was shocked!
 No backend script!
 Pure HTML! and then there was BeautifulSoup!

 So it's really easy to get all the required information once you get to the movie page.
 BeautifulSoup will do the rest for you!
 **Importing modules**